jhpyle/docassemble/_docs/api.md

  - `session`: the session ID of the interview.
  - `secret` (optional): the encryption key to use with the interview, if the interview uses server-side encryption.
  - `variables` (optional): a [JSON] object where the keys are variable names and the values are the values those variables should have.
  - `question` (optional): if set to `0`, then the interview is not evaluated after the variables are set and the current question in the interview is not returned in response to the request.
 You may wish to set `question` to `0` if you want to change the interview dictionary, but you do not want to trigger any side effects by causing the interview to be evaluated.
+ - `delete_variables` (optional): a [JSON] array in which the items are names of variables to be deleted with [`del`].
+The deletion of these variables happens after the `variables` are assigned.
  - `file_variables` (optional): if you are uploading one or more files, and the name of the `DAFileList` variable cannot be passed as the name of the file upload, you can set `file_variables` to a